NouKod-Haiti/docs/docs/contributing.md

 This project follows [semantic versioning](https://semver.org/).
 We release patch versions for bugfixes, minor versions for new features, and major versions for any breaking changes.
 When we make breaking changes, we also introduce deprecation warnings in a minor version so that our users learn about the upcoming changes and migrate their code in advance.

-We tag every pull request with a label marking whether the change should go in the next [patch](https://github.com/facebook/react/pulls?q=is:open+is:pr+label:semver-patch), [minor](https://github.com/facebook/react/pulls?q=is:open+is:pr+label:semver-minor), or a [major](https://github.com/facebook/react/pulls?q=is:open+is:pr+label:semver-major) version.
+We tag every pull request with a label marking whether the change should go in the next [patch], [minor], or a [major] version.
 We release new patch versions every few weeks, minor versions every few months, and major versions one or two times a year.

 Every significant change is documented in the [changelog file](https://github.com/NouKod-Haiti/noukod-haiti.github.io/blob/master/CHANGELOG.md).